 Week 3: Up the dosage to 6 for a total of 3 grams per day, adding 2 in the evening on an empty stomach (2 hrs. after dinner, one hour before bed.)

-Die off can cause nausea so back off on the dosage if you start to feel nauseous.
-Some folks take a break and then do another round, but you can be retested via a stool sample after a month or so.
+Die-off can cause nausea, so back off on the dosage if you start to feel nauseous.
+If needed, you can do a second round of the protocol.
+You may want to retest via a stool sample after a month or so.
 A blood test will not be accurate because of the antibodies.
 Be sure to add a good probiotic to your regimen following treatment.

-I have used this protocol to heal myself of H. pylori and very successfully in my clinical practice.
-One client shared it with her doctor after the stool sample came back negative.
-This is why we need herbalists with their “feet on the ground” so to speak.
-The ones who are working first hand with the plant medicines.
-We cannot always depend on clinical trials that are funded by pharmaceutical companies, or doctor’s knowledge whose education is also funded by pharmaceutical companies.
+I have used this protocol to heal myself of H. pylori and in my clinical practice very successfully.
+One client shared it with her doctor after the stool sample returned negative.
+That is why we need herbalists with their “feet on the ground,” so to speak, and working first hand with the plant medicines.
+We cannot always depend on clinical trials funded by pharmaceutical companies or doctors knowledge whose education is also funded by pharmaceutical companies.
 The more of us who share our herbal knowledge, the more we will learn how to alleviate suffering and hopefully bring enough attention to alternative medicine to get the research funded that is so badly needed.
 It is in this spirit that I share my experience with the tree medicine of mastic gum.
-I can also attest that the results are long lasting as it has been six years since curing my H. pylori.
-My yearly physical exam was last month and I am happy to announce that the blood work (I had to specifically request a test for H. pylori) came back negative for the bacterium.
+I can also attest that the results are long-lasting as it has been over ten years since curing my H. pylori.
+My yearly physical exam was last month, and I am happy to announce that the blood work (I had to specifically request a test for H. pylori) came back negative for the bacterium.
 And so it is.

 1. Wang KY, Li SN, Liu CS et al. (September 2004).
 “Effects of ingesting Lactobacillus- and Bifidobacterium-containing yogurt in subjects with colonized Helicobacter pylori“.
 The American Journal of Clinical Nutrition 80 (3): 737–41.